ODiogoSilva/assemblerflow/docs/user/components/abricate.rst

 Purpose
 -------

-This components performs anti-microbial gene screening using abricate.
+This component performs anti-microbial gene screening using abricate.
 It includes the default databases plus the ``virulencefinder`` database.

 .. note::